peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public Message AddInline(InputStream inputStream, String filename)

-Adds an inline body part to this message in the form of data from the given readable stream, and with the given file name.
+Adds an inline body part to this message in the form of data from the specified readable stream, and with the specified file name.
 Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.

 **Parameters:**